Skip to content

 bash

-# Create a user as tenant-a
+# Create a user as tenant A

 curl -X POST http://localhost:3000/users \

--H "X-Tenant-Id: tenant-a" \
+-H "X-Tenant-Id: 550e8400-e29b-41d4-a716-446655440000" \

 -H "Content-Type: application/json" \